M.S. in Artificial Intelligence (MSAI) Admissions

 Note: Application may be closed earlier if desired cohort size is reached prior to the above deadlines.

-Applicants will have earned a bachelor's degree from an accredited four-year college or university or a recognized university from abroad.
+Applicants must have earned a bachelor's degree from an accredited four-year college or university, or from a recognized university abroad.

 - A grade point average (GPA) of 3.0 (on a 4.0 scale).

-- A TOEFL score of 80 or better (internet exam) OR IELTS Overall Band Score of 6.5 or better OR Duolingo of 120 or better.
-The English exam is waived for students whose native (first) language is English or earned a degree from a U.S. institution.
+- A TOEFL score of 80 or higher (internet-based exam), OR an IELTS Overall Band Score of 6.5 or higher, OR a Duolingo score of 120 or higher.
+The English proficiency requirement is waived for students whose native language is English or who earned a degree from a U.S. institution.
 Please email

 This email address is being protected from spambots.
 You need JavaScript enabled to view it. to request such a waiver.
 GRE is not required.

-The following courses, or their equivalents, are required of all applicants before they can apply to this program:
+The following courses, or their equivalents, are required before admission into the program:

-- CS 103: Introduction to Computer Science in Python (waived for applicants with two years of working experience in the computing/IT field).
-Any Introduction to Programming course that uses a 3rd generation programming language such as Java, C/C++, Basic, and Pascal, can be counted as an equivalent of this course.
+- CS 103: Introduction to Computer Science in Python (waived for applicants with at least two years of professional experience in the computing or IT field).
+Any introductory programming course using a third-generation programming language such as Java, C/C++, BASIC, or Pascal may be considered equivalent.

 - CS 203: Object-Oriented Programming in Java